 Our research investigates issues at the heart of contemporary society: the gap between rich and poor, migration, crime and punishment, the impact of technology on our lives, gender inequality, racism and islamophobia.
 It examines a broad range of policy areas from citizenship, housing, poverty and inequality and the criminal justice system.

-Our research strengths are located across 6 research themes and 3 internationally recognised research centres, as well as two research groups, Contemporary Philosophy of Technology and Housing and Communities.
+Our research strengths are located across 6 research themes and 3 internationally recognised research centres.